-Berkeley Everett is a K-5 Math Specialist in Los Angeles, CA and a Math Consultant who develops new digital math tools, curriculum, and teacher training materials.
+Berkeley Everett is a K-5 Math Coach and Consultant in Los Angeles, CA who develops new digital math tools, curriculum, and resources.

 Math Visuals was created as a resource for fellow math educators, and seeks to: